mehdiben1/Power-Electro-Analysis/README.md

 - 2020 had a **huge spike in sales**, this year was the best for the company as it generated total sales of **$10M**.
 This result  was driven by a change in customer behavior, as many consumers shifted their shopping habits during the pandemic, leading to a significant increase in online purchases.
 - After this strong performance in 2020, there’s been a pretty steady decline across late 2020 and 2021, but from 2021 to 2022, sales have significantly declined throughout the entire year.
 Key performance indicators have all shown year-over-year decreases: **order volume by 39.9%**, **revenue by 45.7%**, and **average order value (AOV) by 9.7%**.
 This drop can be broadly attributed to a return to pre-pandemic normalcy.

+Below is the overview page from the Power BI dashboard.
+The entire interactive dashboard can be downloaded [here.]

 ![Capture d’écran_12-4-2025_131525_](https://github.com/user-attachments/assets/6bf1bac2-032a-4c0d-8f14-78f0bb8da334)